malomohq/justify/README.md

 Justify makes it easy to validate unstructured data.

-Inspired heavily by [Ecto.Changeset][1], Justify allows you to pipe a plain map into a series of validation functions using a simple and familiar API.
+Inspired heavily by [Ecto.Changeset][1], Justify allows you to pipe a plain map or keyword list into a series of validation functions using a simple and familiar API.
 No schemas or casting required.

 [1]: https://hexdocs.pm/ecto/Ecto.Changeset.html